-Goal: Utilize a data-driven approach to prioritize capital investment to Flint's most vulnerable neighborhoods
+Goal: Use a data-driven approach to prioritize parks investment to Flint's most vulnerable neighborhoods

 Using data concerning the youth population and poverty rates will allow for more equitable distribution of funding for park maintenance and investment.
-In neighborhoods that have been particularly impacted by blight and abandonment, investing in parks and community centers is a crucial strategy in stabilization.
+In neighborhoods that have been particularly impacted by blight and abandonment, investing in parks and community centers is a crucial strategy for stabilization

-Flint should explore opportunities to develop improvements adjacent to active community centers and schools when drafting park plans.
-Complementing amenities at these facilities provides an opportunity to build off of previous investment where residents and children are already visiting and limit the building of redundant amenities.
+When drafting plans for parks, Flint should explore opportunities to develop improvements adjacent to active community centers and schools.
+Complementing amenities at these facilities provides an opportunity to build off of previous investment where residents and children are already visiting, and thus limit the building of redundant amenities.
 Plans will also emphasize placemaking as a way to make park spaces engaging and raise the rate of use.
-For example, redeveloping old tennis courts or unused green space gives us a chance to activate underutilized spaces and adapt to the changing interests of the City's residents and children.
+For example, redeveloping old tennis courts or disused green space gives us a chance to activate underutilized spaces and adapt to the changing interests of the City's residents.